 Worrying humanitarian situation

 Unlike the regions in its south, the Far North of Cameroon is a vast semi-desert, very poor area.
 Some accuse successive political leaders of abandoning the north, which is in great need of basic infrastructure, and where banditry and all sorts of trafficking operations have developed.
 Over years, food production and farming have declined because of the scarcity of farmland and grazing areas.

 The current influx of refugees has put further pressure on scarce natural resources.
-Additionally, the destruction of farms and livestock by Boko Haram militants has raised the prospect of widespread famine in the region.
+Additionally, the destruction of farms and livestock by an extremist group that is located primarily in Northern Nigeria More militants has raised the prospect of widespread famine in the region.
 In July, the World Food Programme (WFP) started providing humanitarian assistance to Nigerian refugees in Cameroon, and it raised the alarm.

 “Local authorities have done their best to help, but these refugees are in urgent need of food and assistance.
 We found alarming levels of malnutrition, particularly among children.
 This is a priority for the WFP and its humanitarian partners” said Jacques Roy, WFP Representative in Cameroon.

 The arrival of the rainy season complicates further access to the areas: deadly flooding has been reported, and also an outbreak of cholera has claimed an undetermined number of lives.